irisnet/irishub/docs/get-started/Validator-Node.md

 You should also be able to see `catching_up` is `false`.

 You need to get the public key of your node before upgrade your node to a validator node.
-The public key of your node starts with `fcp`, it can be used to create a new validator by staking tokens.
+The public key of your node starts with `icp`, it can be used to create a new validator by staking tokens.
 To understand more about the address encoding in IRISHub, please read this [doc](../features/basic-concepts/bech32-prefix.md)